cmu-sei/Valkyrie_Framework/docs/index.md

 ## :material-license: License

 [DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.
 Copyright 2023 Carnegie Mellon University.
-See the [LICENSE.md](https://github.com/cmu-sei/valkyrie_framework/blob/master/license.txt) for more details.
+See the [license file](https://github.com/cmu-sei/valkyrie_framework/blob/master/license.txt) for more details.